Rachael Trotman provides the Centre with research and evaluation expertise.

 She is a social researcher and evaluator whose work includes facilitation, mentoring, writing and advisory work for a range of organisations, from grass roots community groups to philanthropic bodies and government agencies.
-Her passions are supporting people to know and show the difference they make and undertaking research and evaluative work that effects positive change in the world.
+Her passions are supporting people to know and show the difference they make and undertaking applied research and evaluative work that effects positive change in the world.

 Rachael holds an MA (Hons) and a post-graduate diploma in Human Ecology.